-Foxtel Play offers access to Foxtel channel packages without a dedicated cable, which means that subscribers can access a massive amount of content.
-Straight off the bat, there are the 17 base entertainment channels.
-Then viewers also get to choose from five Genre packages – Drama, Pop, Docos, Lifestyle, and Kids.
+Foxtel Now offers access to Foxtel channel packages without a dedicated cable, which means that subscribers can access a massive amount of content.
+Viewers get to choose from five base Genre packages – Drama, Pop, Docos, Lifestyle, and Kids.
 Both the Drama and Pop packs bring acclaimed HBO shows to the screen – meaning you get to watch Game of Thrones as soon as it comes out.
-Note that you have to choose one of these packs, and they’re in addition to the 17 other channels.
 If you’re feeling greedy, you can pick and mix amongst the Genre packs month to month.
 Viewers can also select from two Premium Picks – Movies and Sports – and even add on up to three new English Premier League channels.
 And this is a big deal – no other SVoD provider in Australia offers this level of access to live sports.

 Looking at both the libraries, it’s clear that the range and amount of content is set to grow over time.
 Netflix continues to secure global licenses for its offerings, in addition to producing more of its own great programming.
-But it’s sports that sets Foxtel Play apart from Netflix.
+But it’s sports that sets Foxtel Now, previously known as Foxtel Play, apart from Netflix.
 Currently, Foxtel holds rights to stream NRL, tennis, PGA golf, NFL, NBA, Rugby Sevens, A League, cricket surfing, V8 Supercars, and the F1 Grand Prix.
 Netflix does not.

 However, it should be noted that these libraries are not static offerings.
 Companies buy, swap and extend broadcasting rights to certain programs and movies.
 In that light, the perceived value of any SVoD service becomes quite subjective.
 Libraries change – and so will what the viewers enjoy.